310mc/https-310mc.github.io-tl/source/_posts/idol_story/chiaki_1.md

 ## Translation Notes

 [^1]: N stands for Nagumo.
-[^2]: As an extra note, Chiaki says “Here we go” in English, written in hiragana (implying he pronounces it more closely to how it’s written in Japanese).
+[^2]: Chiaki says “Here we go” in English, written in katakana.
 He does this in Orihime and Hikoboshi, too.